 Incorporating ball sports into pediatric occupational therapy can greatly enhance hand-eye coordination, offering a dynamic way for children to develop essential motor skills.

-These activities not only engage children physically but also mentally, fostering an environment where they can learn and grow at their own pace.
+These activities engage children physically and mentally, fostering an environment where they can learn and grow at their own pace.

 Ball sports provide structured yet enjoyable challenges that help refine a child’s focus and spatial awareness.